Banana Plant Care at Home: Your Complete Guide

 To propagate your banana plants via division, follow these steps:

 • Find a plant with multiple suckers.
-To propagate banana plants without killing your mother plant, you’ll need a plant with multiple pseudostems.
+You’ll need a plant with multiple pseudostems to propagate banana plants without killing your mother plant.
 If your plant only has one, give it some time.
 You want suckers to be at least a foot tall before beginning propagation.

 • Remove a sucker.
 Remove the sucker by cutting into the corm.
-You need to remove the sucker as well as a chunk of the corm and roots.
-When you are doing this, you should aim to remove no more than 25% of the corm.
+You must remove the sucker and a chunk of the corm and roots.
+When doing this, you should aim to remove no more than 25% of the corm.

 • Strip the leaves.
 Once you have removed the sucker, strip the larger leaves off the plant.
 You may leave a few small leaves or remove all the leaves.